amyoccodingwaves/amyoccodingwaves.github.io/index.md

  varx = 10;
  console.log(x);
 ```
 A variable is a container for storing information.
-In javascript, to declare a variable, first of all, we have to write the reserved keyword var.
-Then we have to give a name to the variable (in this example x).
-Then we add an equal sign to assign a value to the variable we have just declared.
+* In javascript, to declare a variable, first of all, we have to write the reserved keyword var.
+* *Then we have to give a name to the variable (in this example x).
+* Then we add an equal sign to assign a value to the variable we have just declared.
 In this example we are declaring the variable x and assigning 10 to it.
-Then, we place a semicolon to end the declartion.
+* Then, we place a semicolon to end the declartion.

 JavaScript has two more reserved keywords for declaring variables: var, let and cost and if you wish to learn more see: https://www.w3schools.com/js/js_variables.asp

-Note: var is a reserved keyword in java is becoming outdated.
-When declaring a variable in javascript. let and const are also reserved keywords in javascript to declare variables, and are becoming more commonly used.
-For simplicity of understanding we will stick to var for this workshop.

  - - - -